vulnsystem/www.gitcoins.io/docs/SSL-TLS-overview.md

   <img src="/docs/assets/Security/why required.png" width="1000" alt="What is SSL/TLS." />
 </figure>
 Because TLS gives us 3 things:
-- _Authentication:
+- Authentication
   - TLS verifies the identity of the communicating parties, which normally be clients and servers.
   - With the help of asymmetric cryptography, TLS makes sure that we will go to the authentic website, and not a fake one.
-- _Confidentiality:
+- Confidentiality
   - TLS protects the exchanged data from unauthorized access by encrypting it with symmetric encryption algorithms.
-- _Integrity:
+- Integrity
   - TLS recognizes any alteration of data during transmission by checking the message authentication code, which we will learn about in a moment.

 ## How does TLS work?